sf-wdi-24/modules/week-07-rails-continued/day-02/module-01/readme.md

 #### User Flow for Sign Up

 12. The `users#new` action should render a view called `new.html.erb`.
 The view should have a form that posts to `users#create` with the parameters `email` and `password`.
-Because `password` is not an attribute of your User model, if you try to use a standard `form_for @user` pattern, rails will bork, so your form should look something like this:
+Because `password` is not an attribute of your User model, if you try to use a standard `form_for @user` pattern, rails will break, so your form should look something like this:

   ```erb
   <!-- app/views/users/new.html.erb -->